Louise Mabulo: Awards and recognitions

-She has taken part in chef contests since the age of 12, when she was a finalist at the Junior MasterChef Pinoy Edition.
+Mabulo has taken part in culinary competitions since the age of 12, when she was a finalist at the Junior MasterChef Pinoy Edition.
 She won the Best Dessert in Asia Award at the Disciples des Escoffier Young Talent Trophy at the Restaurant and Bar Show in Hong Kong.

 Louise is recognised by 50 Next under The World's 50 Best Restaurants Awarding Body as a Game-changing Producer.

+In 2018 she was named Outstanding Young Farmer of the Philippines.
+In 2019, United Nations Environment Programme named Louise a Young Champions of the Earth.
+She was named part of the Forbes' list '30 under 30 Asia', as a featured honoree.

+In 2023, Mabulo was named to the BBC's 100 Most Inspiring and Influential Women of the Year 2023 in their annual 100 Women list.

+In 2024, United Nations Foundation awarded Louise with the SDG Vanguard Award, which recognizes leaders whose work and impact reflects the urgency of the SDG agenda and the imperative to leave no one behind.
+She was awarded alongside Jacinda Ardern, Angélique Kidjo, Amanda Gorman, Time (magazine), and UNOPS at the We The People's event in New York.